SarvarKh/ofn-wiki/tech_docs/Tech-Doc:-Customer-shopping-flow-(Orders,-Line-Items-and-Checkout).md

 ### Enterprise shop with list of products
 In this page the user can see a list of products/variants and edit the quantity of a given variant.
 If the quantity is != zero, the variant is included in the order as a line_item.

-Route '/:id/shop', to: 'enterprises#shop', as: 'enterprise_shop'
+OFN Route '/:id/shop', to: 'enterprises#shop', as: 'enterprise_shop'

+Controller EnterprisesController

 View views/enterprises/shops